aws/aws-sdk-js-v3/supplemental-docs/MD5_FALLBACK.md

 The solution adds middleware to the S3 client that:

 1. Detects DeleteObjects operations
+2. Lets the SDK add its default headers
-2. Removes any checksum headers
+3. Removes any checksum headers in the finalizeRequest step
-3. Calculates an MD5 hash of the request body (in the `build` step of the request lifecycle, as per the middleware implementation above)
+4. Calculates an MD5 hash of the request body
-4. Adds the MD5 hash as a Content-MD5 header
+5. Adds the MD5 hash as a Content-MD5 header

+This sequence ensures that we properly replace the current checksums with the MD5 checksum.

 ## Usage Notes

 - The client can be configured with additional options as needed (region, credentials, etc.)
-- If your S3-compatible service supports the SDK's new checksum options or adds support in the future, you should use the standard S3 client instead
+- If your S3-compatible service supports the SDK's new checksum options or adds support in the future, you should use the standard S3 client instead.

 ## Debugging